Kintyre

 Kintyre (Cinn Tìre, [kʲʰiɲˈtʲʰiːɾʲə]) is a peninsula in western Scotland, in the southwest of Argyll and Bute.
 The peninsula stretches about 30 mi, from the Mull of Kintyre in the south to East and West Loch Tarbert in the north.
 The region immediately north of Kintyre is known as Knapdale.

-Kintyre is long and narrow, at no point more than 11 mi from west coast to east coast, and is less than 2 mi wide where it connects to Knapdale.
+Kintyre is long and narrow, at no point more than 11 mi from west coast to east coast, and is less than 2 mi wide where it connects to Knapdale at the north.
+Kintyre is the lower Firth of Clyde western coast and protects the Firth from the Atlantic Ocean.
+The southerly tip of Kintyre is on the North Channel that separates southwestern Scotland from Northern Ireland.
 The east side of the Kintyre Peninsula is bounded by Kilbrannan Sound, with a number of coastal peaks such as Torr Mor.
 The central spine of the peninsula is mostly hilly moorland, the highest point being Beinn an Tuirc at 454 m.
 The coastal areas and hinterland, however, are rich and fertile.
 Kintyre has long been a prized area for settlers, including the early Scots who migrated from Ulster to western Scotland and the Vikings or Norsemen who conquered and settled the area just before the start of the second millennium.

 The principal town of the area is Campbeltown (about 5.5 miles by road from the Mull), which has been a royal burgh since the mid-18th century.
 The area's economy has long relied on fishing and farming, although Campbeltown has a reputation as a producer of some of the world's finest single malt whisky.
-Campbeltown Single Malts include the multi-award-winning Springbank.
+Campbeltown single malts include Springbank.

 Kintyre Pursuivant, one of the officers of arms at the Court of the Lord Lyon, is named after this peninsula.